Comancheros president's trial: Jury hears calls intercepted by police

 "Let's face it he could have been doing any number of things when he was using this cell phone."

-A more appropriate police record would be to just say he was using his cellphone, Mansfield said.
+A more appropriate police record would be to just say he was using his cellphone, he said.

 Police also intercepted calls to the money handler that they believe came from an associate in Fiji, the court has heard.